Junoth/AirbusShipDetection/unet/readme.md

 -

 Set all the data to train and validation set.<br>
-Besides, count the number of images that have ships.<br>
+20% of all the images are selected to be validation dataset.<br>

 Combination mask with original pictures
 -